meriembenayad/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 ### Tasks

 <details>
 <summary>0.
-Nginx likes port 80<summary>
+Nginx likes port 80</summary>

->Debug your Ubuntu container's Nginx installation to identify the impediment preventing it from listening on port `80`.
+Debug your Ubuntu container's Nginx installation to identify the impediment preventing it from listening on port `80`.
 Utilize your debugging proficiency, install necessary tools, and manipulate containers as needed to troubleshoot the problem.
 Subsequently, devise a Bash script with the least number of commands to automate the resolution.

->***Specifications:***
+***Specifications:***

->- Ensure Nginx is operational and listening on port `80` for all active IPv4 addresses on the server.
+- Ensure Nginx is operational and listening on port `80` for all active IPv4 addresses on the server.
->- Develop a Bash script that configures the server to meet the specified requirements.
+- Develop a Bash script that configures the server to meet the specified requirements.

 ***
 - File: `0-nginx_likes_port_80`
 </details>

 <details>
 <summary>1.
-Make it sweet and short<summary>
+Make it sweet and short</summary>

 Refine your solution for task #0, ensuring brevity and simplicity.